 Any member government which does not pay its assessed local funding contribution within ninety (90) days of invoicing shall be considered delinquent and shall be ineligible to vote at Council meetings.
-Local contributions will not be returned to member governments in the case of withdrawl.

 SECTION 3: If dissolved, any and all assets of SMPC are distributed in accordance with the proportion of dues paid.
 If a member county voluntarily forfeits its membership, a refund of cash dues paid for the current fiscal year is distributed on a prorated basis.
 No more than half of the dues paid shall be refunded.
 No refunds are given on in-kind contributions.